RinishaKhadgi/django-movie-web-app/README.md

-Web application with CRUD functionality where we can add movies, update, delete and search for the movies.
+# MyMovies
-Developed using Django and Airtable
+*add your movies, edit, delete and search through them!*